SebaLasa/wineapp/README.md

-sales-nodejs
+WineApp
 ============

-A sales app made in MongoDB + Express + AngularJS + Node.js
+A wine app made in MongoDB + Express + AngularJS + Node.js

 MEAN is a full-stack JavaScript platform designed for web applications.
 More info: http://en.wikipedia.org/wiki/MEAN